-Bed bugs like the same temperature range that we do.
+Overall, bed bugs like the same temperature range that we do.
 Therefore, they do not hibernate as such, as long as they have access to a host for a blood meal and our homes are kept warm.

 Do Bed Bugs Go Dormant and How Long For?

-Most insects including bed bugs have the ability to enter a level of dormancy called diapause if their optimal temperature and humidity ranges change which could negatively affect them.
+Most insects, including bed bugs, have the ability to enter a level of dormancy called diapause if their optimal temperature and humidity ranges change which could negatively affect them.

 But unlike other insects, the bed bug’s biology is different as it is not woken up due to seasonal changes.
 Access to a host or an increase in temperature more suitable for them is all that is needed for them to become active again.

-What Kind Of Climate Do Bed Bugs Like?
+What Temperature Do Bed Bugs Like?